corda/corda-docs-portal/content/en/platform/corda/1.2/cenm/deployment-kubernetes.md

 ```

 - the `doormanURL` property is the public IP address and port of the Identity Manager service.
-- the `networkMapURL` is the pubic IP address and port of the Network Map service.
+- the `networkMapURL` is the public IP address and port of the Network Map service.

 Note: to obtain public IPs of Identity Manager and Network Map use: